Skip to main content

 The insoluble compound formed, such as BaSO4 in Ba^2+ + SO4^2- → BaSO4(s).

-• Which of the following compounds will be most soluble in ethanol (CH3CH2OH)?
+• What kind of compounds are most soluble in ethanol (CH3CH2OH)?

 Polar compounds and those capable of hydrogen bonding are most soluble in ethanol.